Anthony Kershaw

-Sir John Anthony Kershaw MC DL] (14 December 1915 – 29 April 2008) was a British Conservative MP for 32 years, from 1955 to 1987.
+Sir John Anthony Kershaw MC DL] (14 December 1915 – 29 April 2008) was a British Conservative Member of Parliament (MP) for 32 years, from 1955 to 1987.
 He served as a junior minister in the 1970s.
 He was also a barrister, World War II cavalry officer, amateur rugby player and company director.

 Early life and education

 Kershaw was born in Cairo, the second son of Jack F. Kershaw—a judge at the Cairo Court of Appeal—and his wife, Anne, who hailed from Kentucky.
 He was educated at Eton College, where he played cricket.
 His father died when he was 13, and his elder brother, Overton, two years later.
 Kershaw read law at Balliol College, Oxford, where he befriended his contemporary Edward Heath.
 He became a barrister, and was called to the Bar at Inner Temple in 1939.

 He married Barbara Edith Crookenden—daughter of solicitor Harry Crookenden—in 1939.
 They had two daughters and two sons named Carolyn, Harry, Cecilia and George.